appsody/tekton-example/README.md

 kubectl apply -f appsody-cluster-role-binding.yaml
 ```

 2) Now, create the pipeline task and the pipeline definition.
-We have here a simple pipeline, with just a single task that performs the various steps of building and deploying the project:
+We have  a simple pipeline, with a single task that performs the various steps of building and deploying the project:
 ```
 kubectl apply -f appsody-build-task.yaml kubectl apply -f appsody-build-pipeline.yaml
 ```
 3) The pipeline requires the definition of two resources in order to operate:
-* The definition docker image that is built and deployed by the pipeline itself
+* The definition of the Docker image that is built and deployed by the pipeline itself
 * The location of the GitHub project that contains your code

 For this reason, you need to edit the `appsody-pipeline-resource.yaml`.
 Change the value of the Docker image url to match your settings: